alphagov/paas-developer-docs/docs/deploying_apps/env_variables.md

 ##System-provided environment variables

-There are two system-provided environment variables:
+There are two system-provided environment variables which contain information in JSON format.

-* VCAP_SERVICES which provides details of any available backing services, such as PostgreSQL, in JSON format.
+* VCAP_SERVICES contains details (including credentials) of any backing services bound to the app
-* VCAP_APPLICATION which provides details of the currently running application (for example, language runtime version) in JSON format.
+* VCAP_APPLICATION provides details of the currently running application (for example, language runtime version)

+To see the values of the system-provided variables, use:

+``cf env APPNAME``

-If your app connects to a backing service, you may need to make it parse VCAP_SERVICES to get the credentials and other settings relating to that service and set the appropriate environment variables.
+If your app connects to a backing service, you may need to have it parse VCAP_SERVICES to get the credentials and other settings relating to that service and set the appropriate environment variables.

 However, some buildpacks will do this for you automatically.
 See the deploy instructions for the language/framework you are using for details.

 ##Further reading